Yoga is a practice of collective liberation. In this way, trauma-informed yoga is people-informed yoga.

-Our Trauma Informed programs are designed not only to provide you with the tools you need to share the ancient wisdom of yoga with others in a trauma sensitive way, but also to inquire into your own life from this perspective.
+Our Trauma-Informed programs are designed not only to provide you with the tools you need to share the ancient wisdom of yoga with others in a trauma-sensitive way but also to inquire into your own life from this perspective.
 We will focus heavily on the ways you can take yoga off of the mat and into the world, insighting powerful change in your communities.

 When “teaching” Yoga, we are not just guiding poses.